spraakbanken/L2_profiles/SwedishL2profiles.md

 The [SweL2P](https://spraakbanken.gu.se/larkalabb/svlp) features three main profiles:

-* **lexical** profile, organized by words, multi-word expressions and a few other aspects of vocabulary
+* [lexical profile](https://spraakbanken.github.io/L2_profiles/SwedishL2profiles#3-swedish-lexical-profile), organized by words, multi-word expressions and a few other aspects of vocabulary
-* **grammatical** profile, organized by noun phrases, verb phrases and morpho-syntactic tendencies
+* [grammatical profile](https://spraakbanken.github.io/L2_profiles/SwedishL2profiles#4-swedish-grammatical-profile), organized by noun phrases, verb phrases and morpho-syntactic descriptors
-* **morphological** profile, organized into word family and morpheme family
+* [morphological profile](https://github.com/spraakbanken/L2_profiles/blob/master/SwedishL2profiles.md#5-swedish-morphological-profile), organized into word family and morpheme family

 <img src="SweL2Ps.png" width="600">

-Each item and pattern in the profile can be **filtered** in various ways depending on the category in focus, explored through actual corpus **hits in Korp** and associated information in a **Table view**, studied through **Statistical view** and/or graphs in the **Graphical view**.
+Each item or pattern in the profile can be [filtered](https://spraakbanken.github.io/L2_profiles/SwedishL2profiles#21-filters) in various ways depending on the category in focus, explored through actual corpus **hits in Korp** and through associated information in a [Table view](https://spraakbanken.github.io/L2_profiles/SwedishL2profiles#22-table-view), studied through [Statistical view](https://spraakbanken.github.io/L2_profiles/SwedishL2profiles) and/or graphs in the **Graphical view**.
 Each filtered data selection can be downloaded.

-For each of the three profiles ([lexical](https://spraakbanken.github.io/L2_profiles/SwedishL2profiles#swedish-lexical-profile), grammatical and [morphological](https://github.com/spraakbanken/L2_profiles/blob/master/SwedishL2profiles.md#swedish-morphological-profile)), you can find a more detailed description under the relevant subsection in this document.
+For each of the three profiles (lexical, grammatical and morphological), you can find a more detailed description under the relevant subsection in this document.

 _____________________________________________________________________________________